lextm/jekyll-theme-chirpy/_posts/2007-10-14-microsoft-surface-and-wpf.md

 > All Surface applications are written in managed code and most use WPF or XMA; Flash was used in early development, but was replaced before launch.

 This is really funny.
 Yes, it reflects why Microsoft spent that much efforts on Silverlight and WPF.
 Can you imagine that Microsoft released Surface that contains Flash and a written permission from Adobe?
 That would be much more funny.
-Once Microsoft got such a permission from SUN about Java, and we all clearly remember what happened later, don’t you?
+Once Microsoft got such a permission from SUN about Java, and we all clearly remember what happened later, don't you?

 There is another interesting point you should not miss,